The New Guy: Plot

-Danielle asks Dizzy to encourage the school to go to see the football team play; he, referencing General Patton and Braveheart, gives an impassioned speech, inspiring the team to win their first game in years.
+Danielle asks Dizzy to encourage the school to go to see the football team play; he, referencing General Patton and Braveheart, gives an impassioned speech to the downtrodden team, inspiring them to win their first game in years.
 He is soon enlisted by the coach and principal to plan the school's homecoming dance, and becomes imbued with school spirit, shedding his bad boy image.
 Danielle breaks up with Conner and starts a relationship with Dizzy.

 However, Dizzy and Gil are fast becoming too big for one body.
 When Nora berates Dizzy for becoming the same person he once hated, he uses his newfound popularity to confront Conner.
 Dizzy and Danielle spur the students to reunite, and the lines dividing the different cliques are broken.

 With a new philosophy, the school football team wins more games and bullying becomes a thing of the past.
 Reaching the state championship, where they play Rocky Creek, Dizzy's antics on the sideline cost Rocky Creek the game.

-After Rocky Creek's loss to East Highland, Barclay slowly starts realizing who Gil is, as East Highland High celebrates their victory.
+After Rocky Creek's loss to East Highland, Barclay, Rocky Creek's running back and one of Dizzy's former tormentors, slowly starts realizing who Gil is, as East Highland High celebrates their victory.
 At school the next day, while East Highland still celebrates, Barclay confronts and attempts to fight Dizzy, but before he can do anything, he is attacked by the entire student body.
 After the attack, Conner helps Barclay up from the ground, telling him he wants to know what he knows about Dizzy.

 The homecoming dance, which Dizzy's funk band is supposed to play, is crashed by the students of Rocky Creek.
 Barclay and Conner, who have joined forces to set a trap for Dizzy, play an embarrassing video of the librarian incident.
 However, Luther and the other inmates arrive to save Dizzy, tying up the two bullies.
-Nora admits longstanding feelings for Glen, and Danielle reveals to Dizzy that she was also a nerd growing up.
+Nora admits longstanding feelings for Glen, and Danielle reveals to Dizzy that she was also not popular while growing up and ditched her old friends once she gained popularity later on due to desperately wanting to fit in.
 She forgives him for hiding who he was, and they kiss.

 Luther ends the film, and the man he is talking to is revealed to be David Hasselhoff.
 In a mid-credits scene, Dizzy and Danielle mount a horse and ride off into the sunset together.
+However, Danielle falls off the horse and Dizzy rides away.